HichamAgueny/cuFFT/cuFFTOpenACC.md

 ```bash
 module load FFTW/3.3.9-intel-2021a
 ```
-On Betzy:
-The same can be loaded.
+The same module is available on Betzy.

 To compile:
 ```bash